 More details on the mechanism of action of SGX942/dusquetide can be found in our Reference Literature.

 Clinical Studies & Commercialization

 We are currently conducting clinical research with SGX942 in oral mucositis in head and neck cancer patients.
 The DOM-INNATE trial (Dusquetide treatment in Oral Mucositis – by modulating INNATE immunity) is a pivotal Phase 3 trial enrolling in the United States and Europe.
-With a recently completed interim analysis suggesting positive outcomes and recommending enrollment of up to 260 evaluable subjects in the trial, we anticipate completing enrollment in 1Q 2020.
+With a recently completed interim analysis suggesting positive outcomes and recommending enrollment of up to 260 evaluable subjects in the trial, we completed enrollment in 2Q 2020.